louislam/uptime-kuma/README.md

 docker run -d --restart=always -p 3001:3001 -v uptime-kuma:/app/data --name uptime-kuma louislam/uptime-kuma:1
 ```

-Uptime Kuma is now running on http://localhost:3001
+Up_Or_Down is now running on http://localhost:3001

 > [!WARNING]
 > File Systems like **NFS** (Network File System) are **NOT** supported.
 Please map to a local directory or volume.